danjeltahko/dotfiles/README.md

 Also, if you had a `.zshrc` in $HOME directory, that has now been renamed to `.zshrc-bak` so you can add your own configurations to `.zshrc` in dotfiles directory.
 This is just to ensure that the old configuration won't be sourced as well.

 ### 2. Configure Git
-In $HOME/.config/git/config there are some configurations for setting up delta, but also my user name and email.
+In `$HOME/.config/git/config` there are some configurations for setting up delta, but also my username and email.
 So please change that to your own.

 ### 3. Configure Tmux
 With tmux installed we also need to install all the configured plugins, these can of course be modified in `dotfiles/.config/tmux/tmux.conf`.